Tetbury

-Tetbury is a town and civil parish inside the Cotswold district in Gloucestershire, England.
+Tetbury is a town and civil parish inside the Cotswold district, in Gloucestershire, England.
 It lies on the site of an ancient hill fort, on which an Anglo-Saxon monastery was founded, probably by Ine of Wessex, in 681.
 The population of the parish was 5,250 in the 2001 census, increasing to 5,472 at the 2011 census.
-The population was 6,453 in the 2021 Census.
+The population further increased to 6,453 in the 2021 Census.

 History

+The name Tetbury derives from the Old English tetteburh meaning 'Tette's burh' (fortification).

 During the Middle Ages, Tetbury became an important market for Cotswold wool and yarn.
 Notable buildings in the town include the Church House and the late 18th century Gothic revival parish church of St Mary the Virgin and St Mary Magdalene and much of the rest of the town centre, dates from the 16th and 17th centuries.
 The Market House, dating from 1655 with restorations done in 1817, is a fine example of a Cotswold pillared market house that used to trade wool and yarn which was the main source of the town's wealth, it is still in use as a meeting place and market.
 Other attractions include the Tetbury Police Museum and Courtroom, Chavenage House, Highgrove House and Westonbirt Arboretum lie just outside the town.

 The Tetbury Woolsack Races, founded 1972, is an annual competition where participants must carry a 60 lb sack of wool up and down a steep hill (Gumstool Hill).
 The Tetbury Woolsack Races take place on the "late May Bank Holiday", the last Monday in May each year.

 Tetbury has won five consecutive Gold awards in the Regional "Heart of England in Bloom" competition in 2006, 2007, 2008, 2009 and 2010 and was category winner "Best Small Town" in 2008, 2009 and 2010.
 In 2010 Tetbury was Overall Winner of Heart of England in Bloom and won a Judges Discretionary Award for Community Achievement.
 Tetbury won Silver Gilt as a first-time entrant in the National Britain in Bloom Campaign in 2009 and a second Silver Gilt in Britain in Bloom in 2011.